How do Into Film Clubs work?

 England, Wales, Scotland, Northern Ireland

-Your Club Your Way encourages you as teachers, educators or parents to run a school film club in whatever way works best for you and your school.
+Your Film Club, Your Way encourages you as teachers, educators or parents to run a school film club in whatever way works best for you and your school.
 You can run your club as a breakfast, lunch or after-school club.
-However, a film club does not always have to be an extra-curricular activity, and Your Club Your Way resources support you to work with film and filmmaking as an innovative way to deliver the curriculum during lesson time.
-The Your Club Your Way: SEN/ASN Inclusion, Stop Motion Animation, and Literacy resources are also available.
+However, a film club does not always have to be an extra-curricular activity, and Your Film Club, Your Way resources support you to work with film and filmmaking as an innovative way to deliver the curriculum during lesson time.
+The Your Film Club, Your Way: SEN/ASN Inclusion, Stop Motion Animation, and Literacy resources are also available.

 Information Computing Technology